Skip to content

 VariableDescriptionRequirement

-AUDIT_PRIVATE_KEYEd25519 Private Key (Hex)REQUIRED for production.
-Enables non-repudiation and tamper-evident logging.
+AUDIT_PRIVATE_KEYEd25519 Private Key (Hex)Recommended for production.
+Enables non-repudiation and tamper-evident Merkle logging.

-NEURAL_TOKENEngine Access Token for WebSocket/API accessRequired in production β€” engine panics if not set.
+NEURAL_TOKENEngine Access Token for WebSocket/API accessRequired β€” engine panics if neither NEURAL_TOKEN nor NEURAL_ENGINE_ACCESS_TOKEN is set.

 OLLAMA_HOSTLocal LLM EndpointDefault: http://localhost:11434